top of page

 However, these are all wrong.

-COVID-19 is an inflammatory disease that can affect the immune system and spread to all different parts of your body.
-Read on to learn more about common GI symptoms that COVID may trigger, and ways to stay healthy during these uncertain times.
+COVID-19 is an inflammatory disease that can affect the immune system and spread to different body parts.
+Read on to learn more about common GI symptoms that COVID may trigger and ways to stay healthy during these uncertain times.

 What are the gastrointestinal symptoms of COVID?

-Studies have found that some COVID-19 patients suffered from GI symptoms such as diarrhea, nausea, and vomiting, along with respiratory symptoms.
+Studies have found that some COVID-19 patients suffer from GI symptoms such as diarrhea, nausea, vomiting, and respiratory symptoms.

 Some studies have shown that ONLY GI symptoms were present in patients who tested positive for COVID-19.
 There have even been times that COVID-19 was present in the stool but absent in the respiratory tract.